appcypher/wasmo-old/README.md

-# WASMLITE (WASM TO LLVM)
+# WASMLITE
 This project aims to provide the necessary tools for compiling wasm binary to LLVM IR which can further be compiled to machine-specific code.

 This project is supposed to make it easy for languages compiling to wasm to take advantage of the LLVM infrastructure.

 It also allows stripping of expensive wasm runtime elements for times when full wasm specification is not desired.

-Lastly, it is a platform for learning about WebAssembly, LLVM and how they can play well together.
+Lastly, it is a platform for learning about WebAssembly, LLVM and how they play well together.

 ### POSSIBLE API (NOT FINAL)
-#### COMPILATION PIPELINE
 ```rust
 // Create compiler flags.
 let compiler_flags = Some(CompilerOptions {